Living in Light of the End

 Each of us will come to the end of our days on this earth.
 According to author David Gibson, every Christian should be focused on living life backward in the meantime.
 What does that mean?

-God has called us to participate in ordinary pursuits of life, such as eating, working, playing, sleeping, marrying, having children, and worshipping him.
+God has called us to participate in the ordinary pursuits of life, such as eating, working, playing, sleeping, serving our neighbor, marrying, having children, and worshipping him.
 While we have control over our decisions on certain matters, many aspects of life are simply beyond our control.
 In his book Living Life Backward Gibson writes, “We are each writing the story of our lives, but we are not the main author” (p.
 52).

 We need to take comfort in God’s sovereign hand over all.